anyscale/madewithml.github.io/docs/courses/mlops/preprocessing.md

 - [similarity](https://github.com/dirty-cat/dirty_cat){:target="_blank"}: similar to count vectorization but based on similarities in tokens
 - and many [more](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.feature_extraction){:target="_blank"}!

-> Often, teams will want to reuse the same features for different tasks so how can we avoid duplication of efforts?
-A solution is [feature stores](https://www.tecton.ai/blog/what-is-a-feature-store/){:target="_blank"} which will enable sharing of features and the workflows around feature pipelines.
-We'll cover feature stores during *Production*.
+> We'll often was to retrieve feature values for an entity (user, item, etc.) over time and reuse the same features across different projects.
+To ensure that we're retrieving the proper feature values and to avoid duplication of efforts, we can use a [feature store](feature-store.md){:target="_blank"}.

+!!! question "Curse of dimensionality"
+    What can we do if a feature has lots of unique values but enough data points for each unique value (ex.
+URL as a feature)?

+    ??? quote "Show answer"
+        We can encode our data with [hashing](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.FeatureHasher.html){:target="_blank"} or using it's attributes instead of the exact entity itself.
+For example, representing a user by their location and favorites as opposed to using their user ID or representing a webpage with it's domain as opposed to the exact url.
+This methods effectively decrease the total number of unique feature values and increase the number of data points for each.

 ## Application